A beagle puppy scratching its neck

 The Flea Life Cycle

-The adult fleas you spot make up 5% of the population—they represent just one out of the four stages in a flea life cycle.
+The adult fleas you spot make up 5% of the population—they represent just 1 out of the 4 stages in the flea life cycle.
 The other 95% consists of eggs, larvae, and pupae.
-The life cycle of fleas can last anywhere from two weeks to several months.
-The timeline is primarily dependent upon humidity, temperature and availability of hosts.
-The pupae spins a protective cocoon, allowing the flea to develop into a pre-emerge adult and bide its time until it senses the signs of the presence of a potential host (such as breath or vibrations).
+The life cycle of fleas can last anywhere from 2 weeks to several months.
+The timeline is primarily dependent upon humidity, temperature, and availability of hosts.
+The pupae spins a protective cocoon, allowing the flea to develop into a pre-emergent adult and bide its time until it senses the signs of the presence of a potential host (such as breath or vibrations).

 The 4 Flea Life Stages